 This exercise is degree assessed.
 It contributes 20% to the total marks associated with this course.
 The body of the report should not exceed fifteen A4 pages.
-The report must be printed out and must be submitted in a secure binder (something that keeps the pages together and does not have sharp edges).
-It must include: A title page containing your contact details (metric, email etc); a table of contents and appropriate page numbers; a section on the tool that you developed; a section on the evaluation method that you used; a results sections and some conclusions.
+The report must be printed out and must be submitted in a binder (something that keeps the pages together and does not have sharp edges).
+It must include: A title page containing your contact details (student number, email etc); a table of contents and appropriate page numbers; a section on the tool that you developed; a section on the evaluation method that you used; a results sections and some conclusions.
 In addition to the fifteen pages in the body of the report, you may also include appendices.
-These should contain the listing of any code used during the study together (this can be included on a CD) with suitable acknowledgements for the source of code that has been borrowed from other programmers.
-The report should be handed in by 16:30, 16/3/2018 using the submission box outside the teaching office in Lilybank Gardens.
+These should contain the listing of any code used during the study together (this can be included on a CD or other media) with suitable acknowledgements for the source of code that has been borrowed from other programmers.

+The report should be handed in by 16:30, 27th February 2020 using the secure boxes beside the Student Support and Enquires office at the entrance of Sir Alwyn Williams Building.
 Please make sure that you keep back-up copies of all of your work and submit a plagiarism statement using the standard on-line form.
 The following marking scheme will be applied: 30 for the method; 20 for the results; 30 for the conclusion; 20 for the technical documentation.
 All solutions must be the work of the individual submitting the exercise and the usual lateness penalties will apply unless I am given good reason in advance of the deadline.
 You must state your name and the title of the exercise on the front of your submission - this topic is only for level H students.
-Failure to answer the correct question will jeopardise your marks.
+Failure to answer the correct question will jeopardize your marks.